What is a sigmoidoscopy?

 A sigmoidoscopy may also be used to take a tissue sample or biopsy.
 And it can be used to remove polyps or swollen veins in your rectum and anus (hemorrhoids).
 It's also used to screen for colorectal cancer.

 A sigmoidoscopy is done using a thin, flexible tube (sigmoidoscope).
-The tube has a tiny light and camera.
+The tube has a tiny light and camera at one end.
 The healthcare provider puts the tube into your anus and moves it slowly through your rectum into the lower part of your colon.
 Air is blown through the tube into your colon.
 This will make it expand a bit so it's easier to see.